 Walk 2 blocks inland, then turn right and go 4 blocks west on Beach Street.

 4. Ghirardelli for Ice Cream

 Aptly located in historic Ghirardelli Square, this ice cream parlor of the same name is embarassingly pricey, but it’s one of the best places to grab a sweet treat in the city.

 Retrace your steps 1 block on Beach Street, turn left onto Jefferson Street, and walk 1 block to the corner of Jefferson and Hyde streets.

 5. Powell–Hyde Cable Car to Nob Hill

-Take a cling-clang over the hills; kids of all ages really can’t get enough of it.
+Take a cling-clang over the hills; it's a thrill for kids of all ages.
 Stay on long enough, and the spot they’ve been dying to sit or stand in is sure to open up.

 Hop off at the corner of Washington and Mason sts. on Nob Hill for the: